AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 New native application rate-limiting features have been added with initial out-of-the-box support for rate limiting of payment API's.
 Disabled by default.

-No action for merchants or partners is necessary.
+No action for merchants or extension developers is necessary.

 The following module is affected by this change: